-Your new campervan has been fitted with a fully approved gas regulator designed to operate with Propane gas at a gas pressure of 30mBar.
+Your new campervan has been fitted with a fully approved gas regulator designed to operate with Propane gas at a pressure of 30mBar.
 Your regulator is fitted with a test point, which is accessed via the inlet at the side of the regulator.
 This access point is only for carrying out gas pressure tests and must not be used for any other purpose.

-Please note: Only Gas Safe Register[TM] or STGW approved gas fitters can carry out any work on your campervan gas installation.
-This regulator is not designed for vehicle in motion.
+Please note: Only Gas Safe RegisterTM or STGW approved gas fitters can carry out any work on your campervan gas installation.

+This regulator is not designed for use when vehicle is in motion.